Tuesday, September 1, 2015

 Lt.
 Elias Thrasher (1823-1900) of Co.
 B, 2 TN Mtd Inf., USA

 We met Amrose Marion (1858-1930) and John W. (1865-1940) Clark, sons of Thomas Marion Clark and Sarah Bradford.
-Tom and Sarah had six children-three sons and three daughters.
+Tom and Sarah had six children: three sons and three daughters.

-Sarah Clark wife of Tom Clark
+Sarah Clark, wife of Tom Clark

-We met Captain Risden DeFord, of the sixth TN Cav, USA.
+We met Captain Risden DeFord, of the Sixth TN Cav, USA.
 Capt.
 DeFord apprehended John Campbell and Charles Oliver, two Shebang members from the 2nd TN Mtd Inf., USA, who participated in the Wilson murders the night of April 30, 1865.

 The men were escorted back to Florence, tried by Judge Vincent M. Benham, and found guilty of murder, rape, theft, and other heinous charges.
-They were then executed by Federal firing squad a few miles outside Florence on what later became Royal Avenue and buried under an old Sweetgum tree
+They were then executed by a Federal firing squad a few miles outside Florence on what later became Royal Avenue and buried under an old Sweetgum tree.

-Cornelia Blair wife of William Edward Blair City Marshall and Sheriff
+Cornelia Blair, wife of William Edward Blair, City Marshall and Sheriff

 Charles Oliver

-During the night, the houses of Judge Allington, James Hancock, and R. T. Simpson were entered, gold watches stolen from the latter two.
-About half past two o’clock that night, two men were seen on the streets driving a sorrel mare to a buggy.
-Suspicion was at once fixed upon these as the guilty parties, and at sunrise yesterday morning four men went in pursuit.
+During the night, the houses of Judge Allington, James Hancock, and R. T. Simpson were entered, and gold watches were stolen from the latter two.
+About half past two o'clock that night, two men were seen on the streets driving a sorrel mare to a buggy.
+Suspicion was at once fixed upon these as the guilty parties, and at sunrise yesterday morning, four men went in pursuit.
 It was ascertained that they had gone in the direction of Waterloo.

-Florence lawyer, state legislator, and Confederate veteran Robert Tenant Simpson 1837-1912.
+Florence lawyer, state legislator, and Confederate veteran Robert Tenant Simpson, 1837-1912.
 Simpson's house was one of three burglarized the night of September 3, 1872, by Clark and his two henchmen, Gibson and Davenport.

 Judge Allington, James Hancock, and R. T. Simpson